World Watch Review

 SIHH 2010: Jaeger-LeCoultre Master Compressor Extreme World Chronograph

-The watch is still powered by the same JLC Calibre 752 self-winding chronograph movement with a vertical clutch system, 65 hours of guaranteed power reserve and an air cushion shock absorber system.
+The Master Compressor is still powered by the same JLC Calibre 752 self-winding chronograph movement with a vertical clutch system, 65 hours of guaranteed power reserve and an air cushion shock absorber system.

-Jaeger-LeCoultre Master Compressor Extreme World Chronograph watch in titanium and pink gold
+Jaeger-LeCoultre Master Compressor Extreme World Chronograph in titanium and pink gold

 The rather large 46.3 mm case in stainless steel and titanium (Ref.
 1768450) or in pink gold/titanium (Ref.
-1762450, pictured above) mix has also retained its original form except for a slightly thinner bezel to give some extra real estate for the watch’s face.
+1762450, pictured above) mix has also retained its original form except for a slightly thinner bezel to give some extra real estate for the dial.

 Ditto the dial layout (by the way, the rotating disc at 6 o’clock plays the role of a second hand.)
 Even the brilliantly executed fast strap changing system has also remained the same.

-Well, that’s absolutely fine with me since the Swiss watchmaking brand evidently simply wanted to introduce only slight cosmetic changes here and there to refresh a little their bestselling sports watch.
+Well, that’s fine with me since Jaeger-LeCoultre simply wanted to introduce only slight cosmetic changes here and there to refresh a little their bestselling sports watch.

-However, the watch looks completely new thanks to JLC engineers employing new materials for its face (Including a carbon fiber-like material called Texalium, which is in fact a fiberglass-base fabric coated with aluminum.
+However, the watch looks completely new thanks to JLC engineers employing new materials for its face (Including a carbon fiber-like material called Texalium, which is a fiberglass-base fabric coated with aluminum.

 Photos: Jaeger-LeCoultre